duffelhq/duffel-components/README.md

 Debug mode is enabled by default in all of this repository's local environments (e.g. Storybook).

-Debug mode makes use a logger, which selectively outputs to the console based on whether or not debug mode is enabled.
+Debug mode makes use of a logger, which selectively outputs to the console based on whether or not debug mode is enabled.
 When it makes sense, make use of the logger to output useful information.
 See `@lib/logging` for how to use it.

 ## How to upload new changes to our CDN